Context Firewall

 With Shared Interfaces, contexts MAC addresses classify packets so upstream and downstream routers can send packets to that context.
 Every security context that shares an interface requires a unique MAC address.

 It can be auto-generated ( default behavior ) or manually configured.
 Manual MAC address assignments take precedence.
 We share the same outside interface with numerous contexts but have a unique MAC address per context.
 Use the mac-address auto command under the system context or enter the manual under the interface.
-Then we have Network Address Translation ( NAT ) and NAT translation per context for shared interfaces—a less common approach.
+Then, we have Network Address Translation ( NAT ) and NAT translation per context for shared interfaces—a less common approach.

-• A key point: Addressing scheme
+Addressing scheme

-• A key point: Routing between context
+Routing between context

 Like route-leaking VRFs, routing between contexts is accomplished by traffic hair-pinning in and out of the interface by pointing static routes to relevant next hops.
-Designs available to Cascade Contexts for shared firewalls; default route from one context indicates to the inside interface of another context.
+Designs available to Cascade Contexts for shared firewalls; the default route from one context indicates the inside interface of another context.

 Firewall context resource limitations